ajtran303/ajtran303/README.md

-# 🔮 AJ Tran - @ajtran303
+# 🔮 AJ Tran - Back-End Engineer

 Howdy, y'all!
-I'm AJ, a Junior Back-End Engineer.

 I am a student at the Turing School of Software and Design.